How to Keep Pets Calm During Fireworks

 Keep Your Pet Indoors

-Sometimes, flight or fight can be very literal.
+Sometimes, fight or flight can be very literal.
 When fearful, pets may search for a way to escape the perceived threat.
-This can lead to cats darting across roads, dogs escaping gardens, and more.
+This can lead to cats darting across roads, dogs escaping gardens, and other dangerous situations for your pet.

 Close Curtains and Windows